Robby (film): Home media

-The film was released on VHS in 1983 by Award Films International.
-A Region Free DVD was also subsequently released, featuring bonus material including the film's original trailer, a behind-the-scenes photo gallery, press quotes, illustrated Robby book and making-of text by writer/director Ralph C. Bluemke.
+The film was originally released on VHS in 1983 by Award Films International.
+A newly restored print of the film was released on VHS by Top Quality Video in 1995.
+A Region Free DVD was also subsequently released in 2001, featuring bonus material including the film's original theatrical trailer, a behind-the-scenes photo gallery, press quotes and an illustrated Robby book and making-of text by writer/director Ralph C. Bluemke.
 Both the VHS and DVD release versions feature a new score credited to composer Christopher Young, replacing the film's original score by John Randolph Eaton.